5 Types of Bias in Research and How to Make Your Surveys Bias-Free

 Types of Bias in Research - Sampling Bias

-Let’s say you’re doing research on commuters.
-And you’ve decided to conduct your survey in-person on the streets.
-By surveying only the people you meet walking on the streets, you’re not likely to get a representative sample of all commuters, as people who drive or ride bicycles might be excluded from your sample.
+Let’s say you’re researching commuters.
+You decide to conduct your survey in person on the streets.
+When you survey only people you meet walking, you do not get a representative sample of all commuters.
+People who drive or ride bicycles may not appear in your sample.

-That being said, you need to make sure your survey is distributed in such a way that all types of respondents get a chance to respond to it.
-Even though social media may seem like the way to go, do all of your customers have profiles on social media?
+That said, you need to distribute your survey in a way that gives all types of respondents a chance to participate.
+Social media may seem like the best option.
+But do all your customers have social media profiles?
 Even if they do, have they liked or followed your page?

-Often you’ll need to use several different distribution channels and collection methods in order to ensure proper allocation of different types of respondents.
-To make sure you avoid or at least minimize sampling bias in your surveys, we’ve prepared a detailed marketer’s guide to types of sampling (sample size calculator included).
+Often, you need to use several different distribution channels and collection methods to ensure proper representation of different respondent groups.
+To avoid or at least minimize sampling bias in your surveys, we prepared a detailed marketer’s guide to types of sampling (sample size calculator included).

 2. Non-response bias